01 of 11

 10 of 11

-Voted “one of the best short hikes in Great Britain”.
+This trail isn't just a favorite of Kasey's it has also been voted “one of the best short hikes in Great Britain."
 Fortunately, despite receiving this accolade, this hike does not see as many trekkers as one would think.
-This walk begins in a spectacular chasm leading to a meadow, where a waterfall tumbles over 320 feet from a high mountain.
-The stunning valley surrounding you, featured in Braveheart, promises jaw-dropping views that will make you feel as if you’re walking the set of a movie.
+This walk begins in a spectacular chasm leading to a meadow, where a waterfall tumbles over 320 feet from the edge of the mountain above.
+The stunning valley surrounding you –– featured in the movie Braveheart no less –– delivers jaw-dropping views that will make you feel as if you’re walking onto the set of that movie yourself.

 11 of 11

-Monte Fitzroy rises above the serene waters of Laguna Capri for a classic Patagonia view.
-There are a number of hillocks along the lake creating unique vantage points for photography of the lake and surrounding scenery.
+Monte Fitzroy rises above the serene waters of Laguna Capri, delivering a classic Patagonian view.
+There are a number of hillocks along the lake that create unique vantage points of the lake and surrounding scenery that photographers are sure to love.
+Venture further out provides views of sprawling glaciers, jagged peaks, and turquoise lakes that are unlike anything you're likely to have seen before.

 Hike length: 4 to 8 miles round trip.